rafbm/heading-anchors/README.md

 ------------

 - There currently are some quirks in Firefox.
 Both 3.6 and 4.0.
 Go figure…
-- Actually, creation of anchors is working but "handling" isn’t yet.
-By "handling" I mean scrolling at the right heading at the first load of the page.
+- <del>Actually, creation of anchors is working but "handling" isn’t yet.
+By "handling" I mean scrolling at the right heading at the first load of the page.</del> <ins>Now it does!</ins>